Shaqundalond/mpyc/README.md

 sudo apt-get update
 sudo apt-get install mpd
 ```
 MPD needs to be configured and running for mpyc to function properly.
 A sample config can be found in docs.
 This config needs to be saved under $HOME/.config/mpd.
+Make sure that the Music Directory used in your mpd.conf contains music files.

 (Optional)To enable MPD on every systemstart run following command assuming you use systemd.